Judithokon/Ecommerce-Customer-Churn-Analysis-Using-SQL/README.md

 # Ecommerce Customer Churn Analysis Using SQL
-Understanding why customers are leaving an online e-commerce company.

 Welcome to the Customer Churn Analysis Project repository!
 This project aims to analyze customer churn patterns and provide insights and recommendations to reduce churn rates.
 The analysis is based on a dataset containing various customer attributes and behaviors.